 According to the regulations enacted by the Ministry of Manpower in Indonesia, specific qualifications and competencies of individuals – foreign workers and executives, expats, and locals – are needed in order to work in Indonesia.

-Especially for foreigners, the process of working and living Indonesia is complicated with issues pertaining to work permits, bureaucracy, Indonesian labour regulations that can change from time to time.
+Especially for foreigners, the process of working and living Indonesia is complicated with issues pertaining to work permits, bureaucracy, Indonesian labor regulations that can change from time to time.

 In this article, we will let you know the dark side of recruitment in Indonesia and why you should consider hiring employees through HR outsourcing and PEO outsourcing.